Berwin Leighton Paisner

-Berwin Leighton Paisner (BLP) was an international law firm with 14 offices across 10 countries globally, specializing in real estate, finance, litigation and corporate risk, private wealth and tax.
+Berwin Leighton Paisner (BLP) was an international law firm with 14 offices across 10 countries.
+It specialized in real estate, finance, litigation and corporate risk, private wealth and tax.

 In 2018, Bryan Cave merged with Berwin Leighton Painser to create Bryan Cave Leighton Paisner LLP, led by Lisa Mayhew and Therese Pritchard.

 History

 BLP's roots lie in the early twentieth century, when the three original law firms were founded: